 Kubectl gives users the ability to control access to perform any Kubernetes operation.
 From a more technical standpoint, kubectl is Kubernetes API’s client.

 The “IP-per-pod” model is how Kubernetes operates.
 This means that every pod is assigned with an IP address.
-Moreover, containers located in a single pod will share the same IP address and network namespaces.
+Moreover, containers in a single pod will share the same IP address and network namespaces.

 There are no restrictions within a pod, so containers can communicate between themselves because when in a pod, containers share the same IP address and network namespace.
+Meaning containers’ communication is done via localhost.
+Secondly, communication between pods is possible thanks to the pod IP address.

 Any container in a pod is capable of consuming storage in the same pod.
 Initially, storage will survive when pods restart, but what will happen after the pod has been deleted depends on the storage type.